facebook/react/docs/_posts/2017-09-08-dom-attributes-in-react-16.md

 ## Try It!

 You can try the change in [this CodePen](https://codepen.io/gaearon/pen/gxNVdP?editors=0010).
-It uses React 16 RC, and you can [help us by testing it in your project!](https://github.com/facebook/react/issues/10294)
+It uses React 16 RC, and you can [help us by testing the RC in your project!](https://github.com/facebook/react/issues/10294)

 ## Thanks